-If you want to help a loved one who has a cocaine addiction, please call one of our counselors and we will help you find the closest Narconon drug rehab center.
+If you want to help a loved one who has a cocaine addiction, please contact us to find out how we can help.

 The effects of cocaine are immediate, extremely pleasurable, and brief.
 Cocaine and crack cocaine both produce intense but short-lived euphoria and can make users feel more energetic.
 Like caffeine, cocaine produces wakefulness and reduces hunger.
 Psychological effects include feelings of well-being and a grandiose sense of power and ability mixed with anxiety and restlessness.
 As the drug wears off, these temporary sensations of mastery are replaced by an intense depression, and the drug abuser will then “crash”, becoming lethargic and typically sleeping for several days.